 SINGLE TOOTH MISSING

-Benefits of an all-ceramic crown on implant:
+Benefits of a crown on implant:

-When both the tooth and root are damaged, the best permanent replacement is a dental implant in conjunction with a ceramic crown.
+When both the tooth and root are damaged, the best permanent replacement is a dental implant in conjunction with a crown.
 This solution both looks and functions just like a natural tooth.

 COURSE OF TREATMENT